KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Actions-Article.md

 ## Keyboard action handlers

-In KeyboardKit, a ``KeyboardActionHandler`` can be used to handle keyboard actions, gestures, and trigger feedback.
+In KeyboardKit, a ``KeyboardActionHandler`` can be used to handle actions, autocomplete, and to trigger audio & haptic feedback.

 KeyboardKit automatically creates an instance of ``KeyboardAction/StandardHandler`` and injects it into ``KeyboardInputViewController/services``.
 You can replace it at any time, as described further down.